jrhamilton/bc_sales/README.md

 ```
 $ ssh-keygen
 ```
-    - When answering hte questions for location, answer with `~/.ssh/dtc`
+- When answering the questions for location, answer with `/home/<USER>/.ssh/dtc`

 2. In Google Cloud, go to 'META'
     - May need to search for meta (or ssh keys)